Fleetwood Pellew: Later years

 Pellew continued to receive promotions and awards according to his seniority.
 He was given a knighthood and was appointed a Knight Commander of the Royal Guelphic Order in January 1836.
 He was made a naval aide-de-camp to the Queen, promoted to rear-admiral on 9 November 1846, and in December 1852 he finally returned to active service with his appointment as commander-in-chief of the East Indies and China Station.

 His appointment caused some concern, with questions raised over the suitability of sending Pellew, considering his age and past background, and the unhealthy climate and tense diplomatic situation following the outbreak of the Second Anglo-Burmese War.
 Pellew raised his flag aboard HMS Winchester in April 1853, and by September 1854 he was off Hong Kong.
 Here he seems to have decided that he would not allow shore leave until the dangerous season for fevers and infections had passed, but neglected to make his reasoning known to his men.
 The crew were apparently in a mutinous mood, so Pellew ordered them to beat to quarters.
 When they refused, he sent the officers onto the lower deck to force them up at sword point.
 Several of the crew were wounded and the nascent mutiny was quashed.
 The news of these events was poorly received in Britain, The Times included several leading articles drawing attention to the mutiny on the Winchester, and the one on the Resistance many years before.

 Pellew was duly recalled by the Admiralty, never to serve at sea again.
 He had been promoted to vice-admiral on 22 April 1853, and a full admiral on 13 February 1858.

-Sir Fleetwood Pellew died at Marseilles on 28 July 1861 at the age of 71.
+Sir Fleetwood Pellew died at Marseille on 28 July 1861 at the age of 71.

 Marriage

-He had married Harriet Webster (1794–1849), daughter of Sir Godfrey Webster by his first wife, Elizabeth, in 1816; the couple had a son, Thomas Chaplin (1818–1819), who died in infancy, and a daughter, Harriet Bettina Frances (1820–1886), who married Lord Horatio Walpole in 1841, thus becoming Lady Walpole and eventually Countess of Orford, when her husband succeeded to the Earldom of Orford in 1858.
+He had married Harriet Webster (1794–1849), daughter of Sir Godfrey Webster by his first wife, Elizabeth, in 1816; the couple had a son, Thomas Chaplin (1818–1819), who died in infancy, and a daughter, Harriet Bettina Frances (1820–1886), who married Lord Horatio Walpole in 1841, thus becoming Lady Walpole and eventually Countess of Orford, when her husband succeeded to the earldom of Orford in 1858.

 Harriet died in 1849, and Fleetwood married Cecile Drummond de Melfort in 1851, but the two divorced in 1859.

 Admiral Pellew was buried with his first wife, Harriet (née Webster), in the English Cemetery, Florence.